craigargh/cfg-python/slides/session_6.md

 ----

-Work on your project with your group
+Work on your project with your team

+Tips:
+- Write your code as functions
+- Share your code with other team members frequently
+- Try to break down big tasks into smaller chunks

 ---